A glorious time of remembering, of gratitude, of honoring the Franciscan spirit

 As Sylvania Franciscans, we celebrate 100 years of Franciscan presence!
 What a glorious time of remembering, of gratitude, of honoring the spirit and the wisdom of those who have gone before us!
 It is a time of challenge as we carry on the spirit of Mother Adelaide who dared to take risks, who had a dream and a vision for the future.
 It is a time for celebrating the tremendous love of our God who is within us and among us.

-On December 8, 1916 Mother Adelaide Sandusky, our foundress, along with twenty-two other Sisters, responded to the call from Bishop Schrembs to come to Toledo, Ohio from Rochester, Minnesota to educate the children of Polish immigrants.
+On December 8, 1916 Mother Adelaide Sandusky, our foundress, along with 22 other Sisters, responded to the call from Bishop Schrembs to come to Toledo, Ohio from Rochester, Minnesota to educate the children of Polish immigrants.
 Over the years, Mother Adelaide saw the potential in the women who would follow her to create the dynamic congregation we are today.
 Mother Adelaide also envisioned the possibilities in the 89 acres of barren land of Sylvania; she knew that beauty, art and nature could transform the bleak and sandy soil into the beautiful sacred space that is our motherhouse campus today.

-During this our Centennial year, we pray in gratitude for the legacy of love and service that Mother Adelaide created.
+We continue to pray in gratitude for the legacy of love and service that Mother Adelaide created.
 We pray for God’s guidance as we journey into the future filled with hope.
 May we continue to reflect the spirit of Mother Adelaide, St. Francis and St. Clare each day as we

 live the Gospel